 Short-term Care: Rehospitalizations

-In Spring Hills Post Acute Princeton, 12.9 Percentage of Residents Rehospitalized
+In Spring Hills Post Acute Princeton, 10.96% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Spring Hills Post Acute Princeton, 8.37 Percentage of Patients
+In Spring Hills Post Acute Princeton, 5.5% of Patients

-This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to measure short-term care.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is generally a correlation between fewer emergency room visits and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Spring Hills Post Acute Princeton, 80.92% Percentage of Resident
+In Spring Hills Post Acute Princeton, 89.36% of Resident

 Nearby Hospitals